thanathip41/tspace-mysql/README.md

 ```

 ## Backup
-Backup database, you may backup is this:
+To backup a database, you can perform the following steps:
 ```js
 /**
  *